Find Your Tribe to Land a Job in Portland

 Like to write?
 There’s a tribe for that.

 Dedicated to wearing red hats?
-There’s even a tribe for that, too.
+There’s a tribe for that.

-Where’s your tribe?
+No matter your passion, there’s a tribe out there for you.
 Cultivate relationships in your tribes to support your success, whatever success looks like to you.

 Most importantly, don’t forget that giving back to the tribe is the greatest way to build trust, credibility and commitment in your growing relationships.